-The MRI methodology included in the 2021 SMFP applies tiered thresholds to determine need based on the number of scanners present in a service area:
+The MRI methodology included in the Proposed 2022 SMFP applies tiered thresholds to determine need based on the number of scanners present in a service area:

-The thresholds were purposely set low for counties with no scanner or one scanner to make it easier for small counties to add MRI scanners in the future.
+When the current MRI methodology was established, the thresholds were purposely set low for counties with no scanner or one scanner to make it easier for small counties to add MRI scanners in the future.
 While this approach is beneficial when there is significant growth in population and MRI scans, it may be problematic in areas where growth is more modest.
-Stanly County currently has only one fixed MRI scanner, so a need determination is generated when the weighted MRI scans provided in the county exceed 3,775.
+Stanly County currently has only one fixed MRI scanner, so a need determination is generated when the weighted MRI scans provided in the county exceed 3,775 scans.